brinkmsw/brinkmsw.github.io/README.md

 - One-Page Website [code here](https://github.com/ElCoolio/Tech-Academy-Projects/tree/main/HTML_and_CSS_Projects/One-Page%20Website)
 - Movie Theater website [code  here](https://github.com/ElCoolio/Tech-Academy-Projects/tree/main/HTML_and_CSS_Projects/bootstrap4_project)
 - My [GitHub Pages](https://elcoolio.github.io/) site.

+### Python Live project
+A two week sprint with other developers to work on web applications on the same site.

+### C# Live Project
+A two week sprint with other developers to work on adding backend capabilities on the same project.

 ### Car Insurance
 C# project where we allow users to submit information and get a quote based of logic.
 Also allow Admins to view the list of all quotes.